Home » Which is Better, SSC or Bank? » Which is Better, SSC or Bank?

 Banking Jobs

 The Banking Sector offers a large variety of posts to the candidates.
-In discussing the nature of these jobs, we should understand the unlike the SSC which offers different posts in various departments, the banking sector provides similar posts in different institutions.
+In discussing the nature of these jobs, we should understand that unlike the SSC which offers different posts in various departments, the banking sector provides similar posts in different institutions.

 For example, the entry-level posts across most banks are that of the Clerk, Probationary Officer and Specialist Officer exam recruited through exams conducted by IBPS and SBI.
 Some banks such as the RBI, NABARD, SEBI, IDBI etc. carry out their own recruitment for various positions.
 In the table below, let us look at the nature of work in these posts.